wp-plugins/wp-restrict-user-add-new-post-capability/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will disable all non-admin users from creating new posts in your blog.
-The "add new" submenu will also be hidden in the user dashboard.
+This plugin specifically disables all non-admin users (with posting capability), from creating and adding new POSTS from the user dashboard.

 == Description ==